tsboom/dwetl/docs/database_setup.md

 use by the application.
 For information about programmatically accessing the database, see [Database Usage](database_usage.md).

-There are three ways to setup the database for use in development:
+There are two ways to setup the database for use in development:

-* Use the pgcommondev server
 * [Docker Postgres container](database_setup_docker_postgres.md)
 * [Local Postgres installation](database_setup_local_postgres.md)

+For the reporting databse (used for looking up data), an SSH tunnel to dw-db-test is used during development.

 The `.env` file, in conjunction with the `config/database_credentials.py` file, provides the database connection information.